GutMichaelBiome/ResearchResources/Writing/ScientificManuscript.md

     * "In conclusion, we found that X blah blah blah."
 You want to repeat each of your major findings and what the implications are of each finding.
 You're going to write at a slightly higher level, more general so that a college educated science student could understand what you found and why it matters.
     * Expound on any major limitations of your study, don't sweat the small stuff.
     * Expound on any major gaps that future work could address
-    * Last sentence is the major major take-home message of your entire paper.
+    * Last sentence is the major take-home message of your entire paper.
         * If someone read nothing else, what is the one thing you'd want them to walk away with in one sentence?

 ### Conclusion: